 Learn to Swim for Toddlers

 The water safety factor is built into this phase and they are taught how to swim to the side, catch the side, etc. We enhanced these new skills by repeating it as a trained drill.
 These drills build confidence when they are in the water.
-Teaching children how to swim in a fun-filled manner is an aquatic adventure that will change your child from a 'Survival Swimmer' into a 'Happy Swimmer' that cannot wait to get into the water with us, and perhaps turning into a 'Competitive Swimmer'.
-The Learn-to-Swim levels are still educative, but include an exciting array of water toys, animal floats and games.
+Teaching children how to swim in a fun-filled manner is an aquatic adventure that will change your child from a 'Survival Swimmer' into a 'Happy Swimmer' that cannot wait to get into the water with us, and perhaps turning into a 'Competitive Swimmer' one day.
+The Learn-to-Swim levels are still educative, but include an exciting array of water toys, animal floats and water games.

 Whatever the age or activity, your child will have such a good time that he probably won’t want to get out of the pool at the end of the class and most of them spend as much time as they can underwater.

-The duration of the lesson for the Learn-to-Swim is 20 minutes and we only do three children per lesson to ensure speedy progress.
+The duration of the lesson for the Learn-to-Swim is 20 minutes and we ONLY do three children per lesson to ensure speedy progress.

 This Learn-to-Swim Program contains various phases, namely: 1) Foundation Phase (water safety and familiarization with water), 2) Intermediary Phase (stroke establishment) and 3) Advance Phase (preparation for competitive swimming).

-We have recently been approached by the University of Pretoria (TUKS AQUATICS) to take over their indoor swimming facility at the LC de Villiers Sports Centre (South Street at their Sports Grounds).
+We have recently been approached by the University of Pretoria (TUKS SWIMMING) to take over their indoor swimming facility at the L.C. de Villiers Sports Centre (South Street at their Sports Grounds).
 This facility is perfectly equipped to take our service offering to the next level.
-It allows us to do all our activities (Baby Floating, Learn-to-Swim, Hydrotherapy and Adult Swimming) in a more professional- and controlled manner.
+It allows us to do all our activities (Baby Floating, Learn-to-Swim, Stroke and Stroke Correction and Adult Swimming) in a more professional- and controlled manner.
 All of these activities take place in the same pool, but in different areas of the pool.
 There is an area where Lizette is doing her babies under a more controlled environment.
 There are also three working stations where we are doing the Learn-to-Swim for toddlers.
 For the stroke swimmers we have two 12-m long lanes allocated only to them.
 This is taking stroke coaching and practice to a totally different level.
 This facility is also equipped with large change rooms for boys and girls with showers, lockers and sufficient toilets.
 There is ample secured parking in the parking area outside and enough space for the parents to sit and observe what we do inside.